About CROSS ISLAND

 Our second CD, Quiet Strength, was released in November 2011 with a concert celebrating the occasion at New York's famed Saint Peter's Church.
 Quiet Strength, along with our first album, Explorations, is available for download or purchase as a CD at CDBaby, as well as on Amazon and on iTunes You can also order both directly from us by e-mail.

-Most CROSS ISLAND concerts include a free improvisation—a spontaneous work created on-the-spot for that performance only.
+CROSS ISLAND concerts often include a free improvisation—a spontaneous work created on-the-spot for that performance only.
 Again, audiences have expressed their appreciation of these works, saying that they enjoy seeing the creative process at work and hearing the result.

 CROSS ISLAND performs primarily as a trio but also offers duo programs.
 Regardless of the configuration, audiences will find old musical friends and exciting new discoveries, including a growing collection of works written or arranged especially for CROSS ISLAND.
 We welcome collaboration with composers, vocalists, instrumentalists, choreographers, and other adventurous collaborators.